Ippolito d'Este

-Ippolito (I) d'Este (Estei Hippolit; 20 March 1479 – 3 September 1520) was an Italian Roman Catholic cardinal, and Archbishop of Esztergom.
+Ippolito (I) d'Este (Estei Hippolit; 20 March 1479 – 3 September 1520) was an Italian cardinal, and Archbishop of Esztergom.
 He was a member of the ducal House of Este of Ferrara, and was usually referred to as the Cardinal of Ferrara.
 Though a bishop of five separate dioceses, he was never consecrated a bishop.
 He spent much of his time supporting the ducal house of Ferrara and negotiating on their behalf with the Pope.

 Biography

 Born in Ferrara, Ippolito was the son of Duke Ercole I d'Este, Duke of Ferrara, and Eleanor of Naples, daughter of Ferdinand I of Naples.
-His eldest brother, Alfonso became duke in 1505 (and married Lucrezia Borgia).
+His eldest brother, Alfonso became duke in 1505, and married Lucrezia Borgia.
 He had another brother, Ferdinando, a brother Sigismondo, and two sisters, Beatrice (who married Ludovico Sforza) and Isabella (who married Duke Francesco of Mantua).
 He also had a half-brother, Giulio, and a half-sister, Lucrezia.